rwxrob/zet/20210819185315/README.md

 `kubectl` commands for everyone for the rest of eternity?"
 Sure feels like it based on the response in that thread.
 No one seems to even give a shit from the Istio team.
-Either that, or they are pretending to ignore that stupidity and as never happened, typical of certain types of tech people.
+Either that, or they are pretending to ignore that stupidity as if never happened, typical of certain types of tech people.
 "There is no usability bug.
 You can go about your business. \*waves Jedi hand\*" I *hate* that shit about people in our industry.